DinoPatiya/DinoPatiya/README.md

 ### About Me 🦖

 Hey there!
 I'm Dinosorus, a tech-savvy dinosaur from a time when JavaScript was just a twinkle in its creator's eye.
 I've seen the world evolve, and now I'm here to write code and have fun in this digital age.
-That guy in my back is my master @Nethsara.

 - 🌐 I speak multiple languages, including JavaScript, Python, and some ancient DinoScript.
 - 💻 My code editor is a piece of dino history, Sublime Text (the best tool for hunting bugs).